atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

 -Dartifact=com.foo:foo:1.0`, which is ... not really what we want.
 So what we can do is one of the
 following:

 1. Use a wrapper script.
-Write a shell script that optionally checks you JVM, then runs your jar with the provided arguments[^2].
+Write a shell script that optionally checks for an installed JVM, then runs your jar with the provided arguments[^3].
 1. Use a shell alias.
 This would have to be set in the user's environment and basically does the same thing as the wrapper script.
 1. Use a wrapper-compiler such as [launch4j](http://launch4j.sourceforge.net/) that creates a native